 His recent work has included a £787,597 project in Cryptography and Privacy.

 Dr. Pitropakis has established synergies around the UK with other centers of excellence in cyber security like Royal Holloway and the University of Surrey, where he has been invited as guest speaker.
 Additionally, he and Professor Bill Buchanan have been working international partners such as the Norwegian University of Science and Technology, the University of Piraeus, and the University of Oslo.

-Based on the outcomes of these projects, Dr Pitropakis has published 15 quality scholarly articles.
-His most recent research achievements have been published in several highly-cited Springer journals as well as Tier 1 international conferences.
+Based on the outcomes of these projects, Dr Pitropakis has published 20 quality scholarly articles.
+His most recent research achievements have been published in several highly cited Elsevier and Springer journals as well as Tier 1 international conferences.
 Dr Pitropakis has also been invited to serve as an organizing and program committee member of major international conferences and a reviewer for prestigious journals.

 In addition, Dr Pitropakis has been involved in supervising Research Master and PhD students since he accomplished his PhD in 2015.
 Currently, Dr Pitropakis is supervising 2 PhD students, and their research activities are being disseminated in high quality conferences and journals.